task service XXX

 struct at the top of the CFC.
 Use --force

 to also stop the service if necessary.
-(Service will be restarted if it was originally running)server service start
+(Service will be restarted if it was originally running)

 server service stop